Djaru people: History of contact

-Massacres of Aboriginals in the Kimberleys were commonplace as the land was cleared for settlement and pastoral stations.
+Massacres of Aboriginal people in the Kimberleys were commonplace as the land was cleared for settlement and pastoral stations.
 An early massacre at Hangman's Creek, otherwise undocumented in colonial archives, remains undated but is associated with the name of Sergeant Richard Henry Pilmer.

-Djaru had been responsible for killing in separate incidents four outsiders, a stockman, a surveyor, a miner, and a Chinaman at Ruby Plains Station.
-Native tradition holds that Pilmer rode out in a buggy and rounded up a mob of Djaru to get them to dig a 'well'.
+Djaru had been responsible for killing in separate incidents four outsiders, a stockman, a surveyor, a miner, and a Chinese man at Ruby Plains Station.
+Native tradition holds that Pilmer rode out in a buggy and rounded up a mob of Djaru to get them to dig a "well".
 Once that work was completed, he then strung them all up on a walarri gum tree and buried them in the well.
 The place thereby earned the name of Hangman's Creek.
 The primary victims of that particular slaughter were, according to Norman Tindale, the Margaret River Djaru.

 In September 1922, two settlers, Joseph Condren and Tim O'Sullivan, were murdered at Billiluna homestead.
 According to one account, a Guluwaring man Goose Hill near Kununurra, known as Banjo, seized a gun and shot first Sullivan, and then Condren, while the latter two were branding cattle with the assistance of several natives.
 The reason given for the murder was Banjo acting to revenge himself on Sullivan who had taken away his wife, Topsy.
 The other blacks, who tried to intervene, were held at bay by Banjo, who threatened them with the rifle.